audacity/audacity-support/nyquist-plugins/effect-plugins/filters-and-eq.md

 Author: Steve Daulton and Bill Wharrie

 A parametric equalizer is a variable equalizer effect which provides control of three parameters: amplitude, center frequency and bandwidth.
-This plug-in provides control of one frequency band that can be "tuned" to a user defined center frequency.
+This plugin provides control of one frequency band that can be "tuned" to a user defined center frequency.
 The width of the affected frequency band may be adjusted with the "Width" control and the defined frequency band may be boosted or attenuated according to the "Gain" control.

 Parameters: